rjurado01/rails_jwt_auth/README.md

 ## Custom controllers

-You can overwrite RailsTokenAuth controller to edit actions, responses, permited parameters...
+You can overwrite RailsJwtAuth controller to edit actions, responses, permited parameters...

 For example, if we want to change registration strong parameters we